Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: TraffProfWD

 	:Description:
-		Code for traffic activity profile (weekdays) Provides the link to column 1 of SUEWS_Profiles.txt.
-Look the codes Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.
+		Code for traffic activity profile (weekdays) Provides the link to column 1 of `SUEWS_Profiles.txt`.
 Not used in v2018a.

 	:Configuration:
 		.. csv-table::